Welcome to Part 3 of the Goal Setting Series. If you haven’t already, make sure to read Part 1 and Part 2 of this series.

 - What are some things that if you never did them would lead to regrets.
 (That was my motto for my goals this last year.
 No regrets!)

 Read through your mind dump.
 You should have some pretty good ideas for the goals you want to set.

 For further information on mind dumps read:

-Step 2 – Mind Map
+Step 2 – Mind Maps for Choosing Your Goals

+The second tool you can use in choosing your goals is a mind map.
 Making a mind map will help you organize your goals and give you a visual picture of all your goals in one place.
 It will also help you to see areas of your life you may have missed or didn’t even think about setting goals in.